 Lawson - I’d heard some of Dave’s earlier works, including Chant Electronique, and I really wanted to impress him with something of mine!
 I was thrilled with his offer of collaboration because I’ve always admired his approach to synthesis and sound production.
 Some tracks, such as Rivière, or A Day at the Beach - which I recorded the basic track for while vacationing on Fire Island - are pretty clear in form and intent.
 Others are less so.
 What eventually became Morning Meditation started as three separate sketches that Dave created a ‘through line’ for that gave the piece its final structure.
 Once I hand a track over to Dave I consider it his from that point on.
 It’s then that I sit back and become an enthusiastic listener.

 David Margolin Lawson is a New York based Sound Designer, Composer, & Recording Engineer.
 Originally from Cleveland, Ohio, he studied Theater Arts at the Ft.
 Hayes School for Performing Arts in Columbus.
 Upon moving to NYC to pursue a career in theater in 1981, he bought his first synthesizer - a second hand ARP Odyssey.
 The synthesizer allowed David to integrate his two primary interests: Theatrical Sound Design and Electronic Music and has been a cornerstone to the majority of his design work.
-David has designed, composed and recorded for many New York area performing arts organizations including: Brooklyn Academy of Arts (BAM), La Mama, E. T. C., The Juilliard School, The Public Theater, The Signature Theater, Abdel R. Salaam’s Forces of Nature Dance Theater, UP Theater Company, HERE Arts Center, The New School, The Blanco Dances, Gerald Thomas’ Dry Opera Company, The Joffrey Ballet, Capital Repertory Theater, Two Rivers Theater, Hartford Stage, Repertorio Español, Urban Stages, and others.
+David has designed, composed and recorded for many New York area performing arts organizations including: Brooklyn Academy of Music (BAM), La Mama, E. T. C., The Juilliard School, The Public Theater, The Signature Theater, Abdel R. Salaam’s Forces of Nature Dance Theater, UP Theater Company, HERE Arts Center, The New School, The Blanco Dances, Gerald Thomas’ Dry Opera Company, The Joffrey Ballet, Capital Repertory Theater, Two Rivers Theater, Hartford Stage, Repertorio Español, Urban Stages, and others.
 David has been a faculty member at Pace University since 2011 where he teaches courses in Theatrical Sound Design.

 David Merrill was born into a musical family.
 His mother was a Juilliard graduated pianist and his father was famed baritone and Metropolitan Opera star Robert Merrill.
 As a child David studied piano and sang in the Metropolitan Opera Children's Chorus.